thanhnguyen2187/islet-site/content/posts/leetcode-363-max-sum-of-rectangle-no-larger-than-k.md

 ]
 ```

-We choose a random subrectangle:
+If we choose a random subrectangle:

 ```python
 matrix = [